Jack Dorsey says Twitter ‘has always tried to do its best’ ahead of sale to Elon Musk

 The series of tweets come after Twitter chief executive Parag Agrawal held the internal townhall to address employee concerns prompted by Tesla chief Mr Musk’s takeover.

-A source told Reuters Mr Musk would not make any decisions on job cuts till he assumed ownership of Twitter.
+A source told Reuters Mr Musk would not make any decisions on job cuts until he assumed ownership of Twitter.

 Mr Musk also pitched his lenders on slashing board and executive salaries, Reuters reported.